abuaboud/jordan-cp/general/binary_search.md

 Binary Search is a searching algorithm in which you can find an element in a sorted big range of possible solutions but in each but in each iteration we erase half of the range.
 Such solution takes no more than O(logN) which is really small even for really big numbers.

-# Two Pointers

-Two Pointers is a technique that is used to find a segment in an array that satisfies some conditions.
-The approach relies on the sequence following one specific property on which our pointers can move, we start with an interval and  keep expanding this interval as long as it satisfies the properties, otherwise we move the pointers.

 ## Lecture

 What you will learn: